tzxb018/laser_calibration_with_people_detection/README.md

 - The laser subscriber topics (explained after), were all namespaced into the following three names: hog, mouse, snake.
     - If you are trying to use four lasers instead of three, go into the tf_publisher.py script and uncomment lines 170-172, 206-211, and 264-281.
     - Also, go into people_detection.py script and uncomment lines 395, 404-405, 419, 488-504.
+- To launch the lasers, download and catkin_make this package onto each Raspberry Pi with the RPLIDAR A3M1 laser connected to it.
+For each Pi, run a different launch file.
+Please make sure that the Pis run lc_hog.launch, lc_mouse.launch, lc_snake.launch, and lc_duck.launch in that following order.

 Subscribed Topics
 -------------------